urda/website/_posts/2012-07-08-urdas-pgp-public-key.md

 Here is a copy of my PGP public key for verification and encryption purposes.
 This key can be used for signature verification and encryption purposes.
-My public key has the following properties, and can be found on key servers:
+My public key has the following properties, and can be found on key servers online.

 ```
 Key ID: